- Share your observations

-Hairy Beardtongue (Penstemon hirsutus), a State Special Concern plant, is found on dry gravelly and sandy prairies, or in hillside oak woodlands.
+Hairy Beardtongue (Penstemon hirsutus), a Wisconsin Special Concern plant, is found on dry gravelly and sandy prairies, or in hillside oak woodlands.
 It is also naturalized on roadsides.
 Blooming occurs late May through late June; fruiting occurs late July through late August.
 The optimal identification period for this species is late May through late June.

 Synonyms: Penstemon hirsutus var. minimus, P. hirsutus var. pygmaeus